syncfusion-content/fileformat-docs/File-Formats/XlsIO/Working-with-Charts.md

 ### Chart Style Setting

-You can quickly change the chart apprance instead of manually changing chart elements by using chart style property.
+You can quickly change the chart appearance instead of manually changing chart elements by using chart style property.
 The following code example explains how to set style for a chart.

 {% tabs %}
 {% highlight c# %}